 My Community and I

-Students will be able to successfully identify the city, state, country, and planet their community is located in.
+- Students will be able to successfully identify and discuss the city, state, country, and planet their community is located in.

 - Begin your lesson by asking your students to draw a picture of their community.

 - Have your class turn and talk to a partner about their drawings.
 Encourage them to discuss topics, such as what they see or notice in their community.

 - Pick two drawings to share with the class.
 Most likely, these drawings will show people and things in the community, but won't include clues about location.